 I have been a photographer since high school when I started out with a film-based Olympus OM-3 camera learning to shoot with just a 50mm lens on black-and white film.
 My high-school years were spent overseas in Singapore (SouthEast Asia), where I traveled throughout Asia photographing unique places, cultures, and environments.
-Camera technology has changed a lot since then, but learning to photograph in those early years, with the most basic of equipment, instilled in me patience to get the shots I really want, and those that can convey the right message to my audience.
+Camera technology has changed a lot since then, but learning to photograph in those early years, with the most basic of equipment, instilled in me desire to capture images that tell a story, are compelling, and help to convey a message in a single frame.

-In my spare time I lend my expertise as a geographer and photographer to Bayou Land Conservancy as both a Board Member and member of their Ambassador Program and the Spring Creek Nature Trail Stewardship Program.
+I also serve as a Board Member for Bayou Land Conservancy and am a member of their Ambassador Program and the Spring Creek Nature Trail Stewardship Program.
 Land trusts and conservation organizations like these are instrumental in helping to build a sustainable future by preserving our natural areas for current and future generations to enjoy.
 When people ask me what they can do, the answer is simple: Just get involved and lend your time, and if you are so inclined and have the financial means, please donate to organizations that are on the front lines of preserving the only planet we have to live on, Planet Earth.

 Thank you for visiting my website.
-I hope you find my images and stories compelling, and that you feel a bit more connected to nature after viewing them.
+I hope you find my images and stories compelling, and that you feel a bit more connected to nature and inspired.